- What is digital transformation?

 The cloud enables companies to be fast, dynamic and flexible – giving your organization the ability to test new projects that are cost-effective and low-risk – allowing you to use technology to meet customer demands quicker.

-By easily connecting cloud applications such as customer databases, Big Data analytics, web and mobile apps, you can digitally record all touch-points to create a 360-degree view of your customer.
+By easily connecting SaaS applications such as customer databases, Big Data analytics, web and mobile apps, you can digitally record all touch-points to create a 360-degree view of your customer.
 By using this data, you will learn how, when and why your customers do business with you and from it, you can provide a better, more improved customer experience.

 This brings us to the next factor in digital transformation – personalization.

 Today’s buyers want organizations to treat them as a unique individual, and know their personal preferences and purchase history.

 According to Accenture, 75% of customers admit being more likely to buy from a company that: